Kansas City Chiefs vs. Pittsburgh Steelers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Chiefs stats and trends

-- Kansas City is 8-5 against the spread and 8-3 overall this season when the team puts up more than 23.4 points.
+- Kansas City is 8-5 against the spread and 8-3 overall in games when it scores more than 23.4 points.

-- In games that Kansas City amasses over 361.1 yards, the team is 9-7 against the spread and 10-4 overall.
+- Kansas City is 9-7 against the spread and 10-4 overall when the team piles up more than 361.1 yards.

 - The Chiefs have turned the ball over 25 times this season, three more turnovers than the Steelers have forced (22).